 Learning disability and autism support

-We have a specialist service for women affected by rape and sexual abuse who are autistic and/or have a learning disability, disabilities, and communication support needs.
+We have a specialist service for women and non-binary people affected by rape and sexual abuse who are autistic and/or have a learning disability, disabilities, and communication support needs.

 The information on this page is also available in EASY READ.